YashMishra0101/PHP-Laravel-Learning/readme.md

 ## Learning PHP and Laravel

- This repository contains the code and files I created during my learning process of PhP Laravel.
+This repository contains the code and files I created during my learning journey with PHP and Laravel.

+In order to align my skills with industry demands and personal goals, I have decided to discontinue my Laravel studies and focus on mastering the MERN stack for backend development, better preparing myself for future projects and opportunities. 🧑‍💻